kubernetes/enhancements/keps/sig-storage/1847-autoremove-statefulset-pvcs/README.md

     - Components depending on the feature gate: kube-controller-manager

 * **Does enabling the feature change any default behavior?**
-  The default behaviour is only changed when user explicitly specifies the `PersistentVolumeClaimReclaimPolicy`.
+  The default behaviour is only changed when user explicitly specifies the `PersistentVolumeClaimDeletePolicy`.
   Hence no change in any user visible behaviour change by default.

 * **Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?**
-  Yes, but with side effects for users who already started using the feature by means of specifying non-retain `PersistentVolumeClaimReclaimPolicy`.
+  Yes, but with side effects for users who already started using the feature by means of specifying non-retain `PersistentVolumeClaimDeletePolicy`.
 We will an annotation to the PVC indicating that the references have been set from previous enablement.
 Hence a reconcile loop which goes through the required PVCs and removes the references will be added.
   The side effect is that if there was pod deletion before the references were removed after the